How genetic therapies transformed the lives of sickle cell patients

 But in 2018 her life turned a corner when she became one of the first ever people to receive an experimental gene therapy.

-The procedure — now marketed as Lyfgenia — uses a modified virus to deliver a functional version of the haemoglobin-producing gene.
+The procedure ― now marketed as Lyfgenia ― uses a modified virus to deliver a functional version of the hemoglobin-producing gene.

 First, doctors draw out stem cells from the bone marrow before modifying them in a lab.
 Then comes the hardest part ― chemotherapy to clear the way for the return of the treated cells.